nextcloud/integration_zimbra/README.md

 A link to the "Connected accounts" user settings section will be displayed in the widget for users who didn't configure a Zimbra account.

+### Admin settings

+You can set a default Zimbra server address in the the "Connected accounts" admin settings section.